 The idea behind this microphone was simple.
 Unfortunately, USB microphones for webcams and computers were often terrible.
 Blue wanted to create a microphone that was both good and great, with the support of Apple.
 It would be a microphone that could easily fit between professional microphones and the low-quality efforts computers often offer.

 Blue is best known for its high-quality recording and boutique microphones.
 In 2005, Blue introduced the Snowball.
-It was the first USB microphone for vocals with the decent build quality at the time.
+It was the first USB microphone for vocals with a decent build quality at the time.
 It was the dawn of the plug-and-play USB microphone.

 It is still here and running the business fourteen years later.
 While there have been many other options, the Snowball is still the most popular option.